sgeos/sgeos.github.io/_posts/2022-10-05-asm_playdate_development.markdown

 date:   2022-10-05 19:28:00 +0000
 categories: gamedev playdate asm arm x86
 ---
-The [Panic Playdate][playdate] is a tiny, just for fun indie game console.
+The [Panic Playdate][playdate] is a tiny, just-for-fun indie game console.
 This post will discuss getting started with ASM on the Panic Playdate.
 The Playdate's CPU is a Cortex M7 that *only* supports Thumb instructions.
 The simulator uses the instruction set of the development machine.